verhas/BLOG/exception_no_stack/ARTICLE.md

 What we can do is, alter the application so that it goes on processing when there is an empty line, and it throws an exception listing all the lines that were empty and discovered during the process only after all the files and all the lines were processed.
 There are two ways.
-One is to create some data structure and store the information in there and at the end of the processing the application can have a look at that and throw an exception if there is any information about some empty lines there.
+One is to create some data structure and store the information in there and at the end of the processing, the application can have a look at that and throw an exception if there is any information about some empty lines there.
 The other one is to use the structures provided by the exception classes to store the information.